 You do.

-Yeah, and they're very limited, uh at to both scope and time, and so you can't have these, you know, open-ended uh and uh, you know, sort of a vacuuming of all communications.
+And so you can't have these, you know, open-ended and sort of a vacuuming of all communications.

-Can I ask you, Mr. Whitaker, can you think of any circumstances under which a United a UN ambassador, an ambassador to the United Nations, in this case Samantha Power, in an election year would need to unmask hundreds of people, the majority of which are related to Donald Trump.
+Can I ask you, Mr. Whitaker, can you think of any circumstances under which a United, a U.N. ambassador, an ambassador to the United Nations, in this case, Samantha Power, in an election year would need to unmask hundreds of people, the majority of which are related to Donald Trump?

 Can you think of any rational reason for that?